Pasxsenger/Information-Retrieval-and-Web-Search-Engines/Web-crawling/README.md

 ​	**b.** points outside of the website (**N_OK**).

- 		(A file points out of the website if its URL does not start with the initial host/domain name, e.g. when crawling USA 		Today news website all inside URLs must start with www.usatoday.com)
+ 		(A file points out of the website if its URL does not start with the initial host/domain name e.g. when crawling USA Today news website all inside URLs must start with www.usatoday.com)

 This file will be much larger than fetch_latimes.csv and visit_latimes.csv